sathyamvellal/shenv/README.md

 6. You can add all your custom aliases, functions, environment variables in the envrc file from [line #23][1] and clean them up from [line #29][2].

 ### Coming Next

 1. Support for more shells
 2. Possibly more features

+### Queries/Suggestions

+You can post Queries or suggestions in http://ost.io/@sathyamvellal/shenv

 ### License